goncinious/BreastCancer-Classifier/README.md

-# Automating breast cancer diagnosis in histopathology images
+# Automating breast cancer diagnosis in histopathology

 - Build ML-based classifier to reduce inspection time of pathologists.